cognitedata/reveal/documentation/docs/migration-guide.md

 Any direct manipulation of the three.js scene which Reveal uses for rendering can cause undefined behaviour, so in an effort to limit unintentional mistakes it has now been removed.
 Please reach out if there is any missing functionality that Reveal should expose.

-## CameraManager now requires two new methods: activate and deactivate
-These new methods are used for transitioning to and from other `CameraManager`s and lets each implementation decide what this functionality should look like.

 ## DefaultCameraManager no longer exposes its internal ComboControls implementation
 Methods for settings and getting options has been added to support dynamically updating the state.